rafaelmarcelo08/instrumentoCliente-Servidor/README.md

 ## 📝 Licença

-Este projeto esta sobe a licença Rafael Marcelo
+Este projeto está sobe a licença Rafael Marcelo